When 'scan completed successfully' means nothing

 Table of Contents

-Maybe that gap sounds familiar.
-This post it’s the first in a series where metrics, not reports, guide the path to scan quality.
+This post is the first in a series where metrics, not reports, guide the path to scan quality.
+The data below will show what that gap looks like in practice.

 The setup: two APIs, one scanner